Jerry Foley: Other work

-Foley has directed over 3900 hours of late night television.
-He has worked with film, television, and music talent in numerous single camera comedy segments.
-He has produced and directed all 72 episodes of Live on Letterman including concerts with The Black Keys, The Killers, Adele, Phoenix (band), Taylor Swift, and Tim McGraw.
-Foley has produced and directed over 40 Broadway performances for The Late Show including Wicked, Pippin, The Adams Family, Hedwig and the Angry Inch, Hair, Young Frankenstein, and Cinderella.
+Foley directed over 3900 hours of late night television.
+He worked with film, television, and music talent in numerous single camera comedy segments.
+He produced and directed all 72 episodes of Live on Letterman including concerts with The Black Keys, The Killers, Adele, Phoenix, Taylor Swift, and Tim McGraw.
+Foley produced and directed over 40 Broadway performances for The Late Show including Wicked, Pippin, The Adams Family, Hedwig and the Angry Inch, Hair, Young Frankenstein, and Cinderella.
 He was the executive producer and director of CBS News: 50 Years Later, Civil Rights and The Beatles 50 Years Later: How CBS is Remembering the Fab Four.

-Jerry Foley has directed episodes of ABC's The View and Broadway segments for Good Morning America.
+Jerry Foley directed episodes of ABC's The View and Broadway segments for Good Morning America.
 He was the producer and director of the "America Salutes You" benefit concert.
 In August 2016, Foley was named Artistic Director of the North Fork TV Festival.
 Jerry Foley directed the NBC primetime special Tony Bennett Celebrates 90: The Best Is Yet to Come.

-Personal life
+Personal life and death

-He is the younger brother of film director James Foley.
+Foley was the younger brother of film director James Foley.

+Jerry Foley died on March 10, 2024, at the age of 68, after a skiing accident in Vermont.